 Things to Do and Highlights on Moreton Island

-Snorkeling between and around the 15 Tangalooma Wrecks and the beach is awesome.
+- Snorkeling between and around the 15 Tangalooma Wrecks and the beach is awesome.
 Bring your snorkel equipment or rent it at your accommodation.
 Be aware of the currents in the open sea when leaving the safe wreck area.
 The currents run in parallel to the shoreline.
-Don’t swim against it let yourself float with the currents and swim back to the beach when it gets less strong.
+Don’t swim against it, let yourself float with the currents and swim back to the beach when it gets less strong.
 The wrecks were sunk at Moreton Bay in 1963 for a safe anchorage of the boats.
-Coincidently a human-made reef with colorful fish in abundance got created.
-Sea turtles can be spotted here as well.
+Coincidently a human-made reef with colourful fish in abundance got created.
+Sea turtles can be spotted here, as well.
 Residents try to get more wrecks placed at Moreton.

 - Diving; Flinders Reef north of Moreton Island is an excellent spot for diving.